Pocketpills

 Folic acid is a type of vitamin B that helps in the formation of new cells.

 Research has proven a link between oral contraceptive pills and low blood folate levels.
-Women of child-bearing age need to consume folate supplement if taking contraceptive pills.
+Women of childbearing age need to consume folate supplements if taking contraceptive pills.

 It is also seen that oral contraceptive increases the risk of cervical cancer, and a folic acid supplement may prevent or slow down this risk.
 Supplementation with folic acid could thus be beneficial for women of child-bearing age on birth pills.